 Things To Do

-Linn County Conservation strives to provide opportunities and access for all residents to experience nature to improve their health and quality of life: Available to the public is 28 areas, over 100 miles of multi-use trail, 320 campsites, a regionally-significant observatory, a learning center, a modern shooting range, a historic schoolhouse, an arboretum, a watercraft rental facility and offers high-quality educational programming.
+Linn County Conservation strives to provide opportunities and access for all residents to experience nature to improve their health and quality of life.
+Available to the public are 29 areas that provide over 100 miles of multi-use trail, 450 campsites, an observatory managed by a local astronomy group, a nature center at Wickiup Hill for conservation education, a modern shooting range, a historic schoolhouse, an arboretum, a watercraft rental facility and so much more.
 There's plenty to see and do...and explore at your leisure!

 Biking and Hiking

 An extensive trail system is managed throughout the county providing numerous options.
 Whether it be the 68 mile Cedar Valley Nature Trail between Waterloo connecting Johnson County, or mountain biking at Wanatee Park.
 Maybe you just want to take a stroll in the outdoors and see what nature has to offer.

 Visit our Parks, Trails, and Natural Areas page and we'll see you along the trail!

 Boat ramps with access to the Wapsipinicon River include Pinicon Ridge Park, Matsell Bridge Natural Area, Troy Mills River Access, and Wakpicada Natural Area.
 Cedar River boat access is at Chain Lakes Natural Area, North Cedar Natural Area, and South Cedar Natural Area.
 A kayak launch is available at Buffalo Creek Park.